howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ### Remaining Tasks

-1. Install deck hardware and fin box.
+1. Install deck hardware.
 (Note the blocking for vent and leash plug are not the same thickness.
 They are not interchangeable.)
 2. Mask plastic parts and begin varnishing with a goal of 5 coats.
 3. Deck pads